ramilnramis-prog/ozon-ai-decision-copilot/README.md

 > **Python calculates.
 AI interprets and explains.
 A human approves any future action.**

+## My Role

+This project was developed with extensive AI coding assistance.

+My role included:

+- defining the product idea and business requirements;
+- describing the expected user flows and application logic;
+- breaking the project into implementation tasks;
+- making product and architecture decisions together with AI coding tools;
+- reviewing generated implementations and testing the result;
+- checking that the application behavior matches the intended business logic;
+- iterating on the project based on detected issues and test results.

+I can explain the purpose of the system, its main architecture, data flow, business logic and how its major components work.

+I use AI coding tools as part of the development process rather than claiming that every line of code was written manually.

 ## Screenshots

 These genuine Streamlit captures use the repository's synthetic local demo data in read-only mode.
 They do not show a live Ozon connection or production deployment.